mdippery/chpython/README.md

 I compile versions of Python to use by default in my shell to `~/.pythons`.
 I wanted a quick way to switch between different versions, and was inspired by [chruby] to write a bash script to handle that switching seamlessly for me.

+### ...Conda (Anaconda, Miniconda)?

+Conda and its various incarnations could be used for a similar purpose, but personally I find them to be far too heavyweight for the relatively simple tasking of providing and managing default Python installations.

   [chruby]: https://github.com/postmodern/chruby
   [pyenv]:  https://github.com/yyuu/pyenv